rdkcentral/rdkb-halif-emmc/docs/pages/eMMCHalSpec.md

 ## Quality Control

-eMMC HAL implementation should pass Coverity, Black duck scan, valgrind checks without any issue.
-There should not be any memory leaks/corruption introduced by HAL and underneath 3rd party software implementation.
+eMMC HAL implementation should pass checks using any third party tools like `Coverity`, `Black duck`, `Valgrind` etc. without any issue to ensure quality.

 ## Licensing

-eMMC HAL implementation is expected to released under the Apache License.
+eMMC HAL implementation is expected to released under the Apache License 2.0

 ## Build Requirements

-eMMC HAL source code should be build under Linux Yocto environment and should be delivered as a static library libhal_emmc.
+eMMC HAL source code should be able to be built under Linux Yocto environment and should be delivered as a static library `libhal_emmc`.

 ## Variability Management

+Changes to the interface will be controlled by versioning, vendors will be expected to implement to a fixed version of the interface, and based on SLA agreements move to later versions as demand requires.

-Any new API introduced should be implemented by all the 3rd party module and RDK generic code should be compatible with specific version of eMMC HAL software
+Each API interface will be versioned using [Semantic Versioning 2.0.0](https://semver.org/), the vendor code will comply with a specific version of the interface.

 ## eMMC HAL or Product Customization